jemima247/EDRIVE/README.md

 ```
 send (used to send a file to the server)
 receive (used to request a file from the server)
+quit (used when client wants to disconnect from server)
 ```

 # HOW TO RUN EDRIVE?